In It Together (IIT)

 Number of completed Canadian outcome evaluation studies: 1

 Continuum of intervention: Secondary crime prevention; Tertiary crime prevention

-In It Together (IIT), otherwise known as the Abbotsford Comprehensive Community Action for Gang Reduction program, is based on the Office of Juvenile Justice and Delinquency Prevention (OJJDP) Comprehensive Gang Model,Footnote1 and uses its comprehensive, three-pronged approach to reduce youth gang activities.
+In It Together (IIT), previously known as Abbotsford Comprehensive Community Action for Gang Reduction, is based on the Office of Juvenile Justice and Delinquency Prevention (OJJDP) Comprehensive Gang Model,Footnote1 and uses its comprehensive, three-pronged approach to reduce youth gang activities.